Israel Englander: Personal life

-In 2022, he acquired a $20 million apartment in Paris, formerly owned by the Bettencourt family, founding family of L'Oréal.
+In 2022, he acquired a $20 million apartment near Les Invalides in Paris, formerly owned by the Bettencourt family, founding family of L'Oréal.

 Wealth and philanthropy

 In 2006, the Englander Foundation, headed by Englander and his wife, donated $20 million to mostly Jewish organizations and schools.
 Englander serves on the board of Weill Cornell Medical College and the Metropolitan Council on Jewish Poverty.
 In March 2019, he was named one of the highest-earning hedge fund managers and traders by Forbes.